7 things to know about NCEI’s U.S. billion-dollar disasters data

 The increases in population and material wealth over the last several decades are an important factor for higher damage potential.
 These trends are further complicated by the fact that many population centers and infrastructure exist in vulnerable areas like coasts and river floodplains, while building codes are often insufficient in reducing damage from extreme events.
 Climate change is also playing a role in the increasing frequency of some types of extreme weather that lead to billion-dollar disasters.

 7. Has the U.S. experienced more flooding events in recent years?

 Billion-dollar inland—non-tropical—flood events have increased in the United States.
 Most notably, four separate billion-dollar inland flood events occurred in 2016.
 This doubled the previous annual record, as no more than two of these events had occurred in a year since 1980.
 In 2017, two non-tropical inland flood events affected the country (in California and Missouri/Arkansas).

-In 2019, the U.S. has again been impacted by two large-scale, inland flood events across many Midwestern and Southern Plains states.
+In 2019, the U.S. has again been impacted by several large-scale, inland flood events across many Midwestern and Southern Plains states.
 The scale of the damage is still being assessed, but may be comparable to the historic 1993 Midwestern flood.